I saw my Urologist (Dr E) yesterday so thought I would give you an update on where I am with my Interstitial Cystitis journey.

 I’m writing this with one eye open and feeling like I haven’t slept in a few days so please excuse any spelling or grammatical errors.
 Dr E prescribed an antihistamine called Hydroxyzine and I took my first one just before bed last night.
 I had a great sleep but trying to get up this morning was like trying to drag a suitcase through thick sand.
 I still feel really drowsy and out of it.
 I am hoping after a few days, the tiredness will go as my body becomes accustomed to the new blue pill.
 I am going to delay taking anymore until after my exam next week as I just can’t afford to sit here in a daze when I have so much revision to do.

 Dr E wants me to continue with bladder instillations once a month.
-I doubt my private health insurance will pay for more so there’s likely to be a long delay as I wait to be referred on the NHS.
 We discussed other medication (Amitriptyline) but both decided to hold off for now because of possible side effects.
 He wants to discuss me at a complex case meeting next month to see what other Urologists suggest.
 My symptoms aren’t always typical of IC but he is pretty confident that’s what I have.
 Isn’t it great being diagnosed with a condition that no one can be 100% sure you actually have!
 I am being seen by a Gynaecologist next month to rule anything out there.
 My periods have become very painful and I get pelvic pain not from my bladder so there could be something else at play.

 Dr E said IC is really hard to treat but to stay positive that things can get better.
 I’m all about positivity, it’s the only thing that will get me through this nightmare!